How Talent Intelligence and AI are Driving the Evolution of HR

 In the race to find and retain the very best talent—and to displace the competition while doing so—human resources (HR) and talent acquisition professionals are turning to the immense power of artificial intelligence (AI).
 According to a survey of HR leaders by Oracle, “AI is becoming more prominent, with 50 percent of workers currently using some form of AI at work compared to only 32 percent last year.”

 So, what does the rise of AI in HR mean for talent professionals?
 How exactly is AI reshaping the world of HR?

 Talent intelligence spans from candidacy and hiring, to onboarding and ongoing employment

 The HR use cases for AI are many.
 We’re constantly finding new opportunities to make everything from recruiting, training, and onboarding, to employee feedback and performance management better with AI.
 What follows is a closer look at four core areas in which AI is making the most significant impact.

 1. Screening: Accurate and efficient resume filtering

 The ability for candidates to apply to most jobs digitally has been a game changer.
 Just think about the one-click “easy apply” function on LinkedIn.
 Applying to jobs is easier than ever.
 The sheer number of applications per job post makes some form of resume automation a must-have.

 Even if you don’t receive three million job applications a year, like Google does, your HR staff could likely benefit from an AI-powered resume algorithm.
 These algorithms can scan a high volume of resumes in seconds, scoring and tiering them according to predefined criteria.
-For example, check out how Ideal helps HR teams screen efficiently without bias, with the use of AI.
+For example, check out how Ideal helps HR teams screen efficiently while reducing bias, with the use of AI.

 AI can also match information on a candidate’s resume to relevant job openings, shortening the time to application and, where appropriate, filtering out applicants that wouldn’t be a good fit.
 By taking on the often time-consuming task of checking resumes, AI can free up HR staff to focus on higher-value tasks.It can make the life of your applicants easier too by automatically filling in forms with information it already has on record.